Corey Heim

 Corey David Heim (born July 5, 2002) is an American professional stock car racing driver.
-He last competed full-time in the NASCAR Craftsman Truck Series, driving the No. 11 Toyota Tundra TRD Pro for Tricon Garage, part-time in the NASCAR Xfinity Series, driving the No. 24 Toyota GR Supra for Sam Hunt Racing, and part-time in the NASCAR Cup Series, driving No. 67 Toyota Camry XSE for 23XI Racing, as a development driver for 23XI.
-He is the 2025 NASCAR Craftsman Truck Series champion.
+He competes part-time in the NASCAR Cup Series, driving the No. 67 Toyota Camry XSE for 23XI Racing, as a development driver for 23XI and part-time in the NASCAR Craftsman Truck Series, driving the Nos.
+1 and 5 Toyota Tundra TRD Pros for Tricon Garage.

+Heim is the 2025 NASCAR Craftsman Truck Series champion.

 Racing career

 Early career

 Heim raced in Legends cars, winning the 2016 Young Lions division and the 2017 Thursday Thunder Pro division championship at Atlanta Motor Speedway.
 He later transitioned to running super late models, driving in events sanctioned by the CARS Tour, Southern Super Series, Pro All-Stars Series (PASS), and NASCAR Whelen All-American Series.

 Late in 2018, Heim crossed the finish line first in the ValleyStar Credit Union 300, but lost the race on a rules procedure.
 A short time later, he won his first super late model race, at South Boston Speedway.
 Even after moving up to national touring series, Heim still raced at large late model events like Short Track Nationals, and almost scored a PASS win at Richmond Raceway in March 2018 before being disqualified because of engine spacers.
+On January 12, 2020, Heim announced a full-season CARS Late Model Stock Tour schedule with Lee Pulliam Performance.
+On January 25, Heim won the SpeedFest 200 late model race in Georgia.